Russia styles itself lead mediator in Nagorno-Karabakh conflict

 A ceasefire was agreed on Tuesday at a behind-the-scenes meeting in Moscow between representatives of the warring sides.

-On a visit to Azerbaijan’s capital, Baku, on Thursday, Russian Foreign Minister Sergei Lavrov emphasized Moscow’s special role as mediator.
+On a visit to Azerbaijan’s capital, Baku, on Thursday, Russian Foreign Minister Sergei Lavrov emphasised Moscow’s special role as mediator.

 “Beyond all doubt, we are interested - maybe more than the other foreign partners of these two countries - in this conflict being settled as soon as possible,” Lavrov said after meeting his Azeri counterpart.

-Lavrov noted that Russian President Vladimir Putin had spoken to the Armenian and Azeri leaders to urge an end to the violence, and that Russian Prime Minister Dmitry Medvedev was in Armenia and planned to visit Azerbaijan on Friday.
+Lavrov noted that Russian President Vladimir Putin spoke to the Armenian and Azeri leaders to urge an end to the violence, and that Russian Prime Minister Dmitry Medvedev was travelling to Armenia on Thursday, then onto Azerbaijan the next day.

-Medvedev, after meeting his Armenian counterpart, said Russia was ready to continue to use its influence to mediate and there was no alternative to the dispute resolution mechanism.

-“The main thing is to avoid the conflict entering a hot phase because that could have the most tragic consequences for the region,” Medvedev told reporters.
+“We tried to assist our close friends in achieving the agreement, which we hope will be respected and implemented,” Lavrov said, referring to the ceasefire deal.

 Nagorno-Karabakh is a mountainous enclave within Azerbaijan’s borders, populated mainly by ethnic Armenians who reject Azerbaijan’s rule.
 With support from Armenia they fought a war in the early 1990s to establish de facto control over the territory.